Galeria-Kaufhof/ets-documentation/docs/index.md

 It is a software development framework and ecosystem consisting of:

-- A strictly managed and reliably versioned Maven POM set which allows to build Scala libraries or applications where conflict-free interoperation of all ETS-covered external dependencies their transitive dependencies is guaranteed
+- A strictly managed and reliably versioned Maven POM set which allows to build Scala libraries or applications where conflict-free interoperation of all ETS-covered external dependencies and their transitive dependencies is guaranteed

 - A collection of useful libraries built on top of this approach, which are guaranteed to work seamlessly with ETS-covered external dependencies and other ETS libraries